What is on the GRE Verbal section?

 The test will always begin with six TC, typically of increasing difficulty.
 Next, will be a reading passage or two, depending on whether they give you a long passage or two medium passages.
 Thrown in between reading passages will be four Sentence Equivalence questions.

-Here is an even more specific breakdown of the concepts: http://magoosh.com/gre/2013/gre-question-types-breakdown/
+The charts below give you an even more specific breakdown of the GRE Verbal concepts:

-What are some general strategies for the Verbal section?
+What are some general strategies for the GRE Verbal section?

 The answers are not your friends.
 I know that sounds weird, but in the middle of the test, with our pulse racing, our palms sweating, we dive into the answer choices, as soon as we read the question, without taking a moment to stop and think.